dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

-A move child event is where the subscription's path is a directory and either a directory item (a file or directory) is moved into the subscription's path, or a directory item is move out of that path.
+A move child event is where the subscription's path is a directory and either a directory item (a file or directory) is moved into the subscription's path, or a directory item is moved out of that path.
 Renaming a file within a directory is treated as a move operation and generates two move-child events.